Faiyaz Khan

 Ustad Faiyaz Khan (8 February 1886 5 November 1950) was an Indian classical vocalist, an exponent of the Agra gharana of Hindustani classical music.
-Also Known as Aftab-E-Mausiqi meaning the Sun or sunshine of music.

-According to SwarGanga Music Foundation website, "By the time he died at Baroda, he had earned the reputation of being one of the greatest and most influential vocalists of the century."
+He was popularly known as "Aftab-E-Mausiqi," meaning the Sun or sunshine of music.
+He was one of the most influential and respected Indian classical vocalists of the 20th century.

 Early life

 Born at Sikandara in the North-Western Provinces on 8 February 1886, he was the son of Safdar Hussain, who died four months before his birth.
 He was brought up by his maternal grandfather, Ghulam Abbas (1825-1934), who taught him music up to the age of 25.
 He was also a student of Ustad Mehboob Khan "Daraspiya", his father-in-law, Natyan Khan and his uncle Fida Hussain Khan.
-According to an article on a music website titled, 'Great Masters of Hindustani Music', "Faiyaz Khan's musical lineage goes back to Tansen (1493 1589) himself.
-His family is traced back to Alakhdas, Malukdas and then to Haji Sujan Khan (son of Alakhdas who became a Muslim)."
+Through these musicians, his familial lineage traces back to Alakhdas, Malukdas and then to Haji Sujan Khan.